 We counsel to develop the fundamentals first.
 These are easy to learn, easy to apply, require no special knowledge or training, and can be practiced by most people (sick or well) daily with very little impact on time or energy.
 They are a great way to recharge your cellular batteries.

 1. How did that feel?
 Relaxing.
 Energizing?
 Good?
-If it did then do it five more times in a row.
+If it did then do it twenty five more times in a row.

 Dizziness, spaceyness or otherwise confusion means you should stop and continue your day or stop and recommence in a minute or two after the energy has subsided or integrated within you.